Advance Directive

 What is an advance directive?

 An advance directive is a legal document that communicates your healthcare preferences and designates a trusted person to make medical decisions for you if you become incapacitated and cannot communicate your wishes.
+You can review a free advance directive template to understand the standard format.
 It typically combines two components: a living will specifying your preferences for life-sustaining treatments under various medical scenarios, and a healthcare proxy naming an agent authorized to make medical decisions on your behalf.
-Advance directives are recognized in all 50 states and serve as a cornerstone of patient autonomy, ensuring your values and wishes guide your medical care even when you cannot speak for yourself.
+Advance directives are recognized in all 50 states and underpin patient autonomy, ensuring your values and wishes guide your medical care even when you cannot speak for yourself.

 What is the difference between an advance directive and a living will?